 A brief note about grades: it is important to realize that you are not your grade, nor does the grade you earn reflect the totality of the talents you bring to the mental health profession.
 Students come to their professional mental health education with different skill sets and levels of academic preparedness.
 Some students are juggling a variety of roles and responsibilities as they go through their mental health education.
-All of these life circumstances understandably may have an impact on the grade that you earn.
-Additionally, in spite of the trends of grad inflation, it is important to remember that a grade of A truly represents outstanding work and a grade of B reflects solid achievement of the course requirements.
-Therefore, if you earn a grade of B or better, and are satisfied with the energy and effort you have put into the class, you should feel very good about your performance.
+All these life circumstances understandably may have an impact on the grade that you earn.
+Additionally, despite the trends of grad inflation, it is important to remember that a grade of A truly represents outstanding work, and a grade of B reflects solid achievement of the course requirements.
+Therefore, if you earn a grade of B or better, and are satisfied with the energy and effort you have put into the class, you should feel particularly good about your performance.
 A grade of C indicates you either have a minimal grasp of the material, are poorly organized and serious deficiencies are present.
 A grade of F indicates serious issues around your performance as a graduate student.

-f: Week 1 A. Welcome and Introduction B. Substance Abuse and Family Therapy C. Impact of Substance Abuse on Families D. Approaches to Therapy 8 Readings SAMHSA TIP #39: pgs.
-1-72 Dayton: pgs.
-1-14 Videos See videos in Weekly Assignments Assessments Please complete the "Introduction" on the Discussion Board no later than Monday at 11:59PM EST. Quiz 1 is due no later than Monday, January 14, 2019 at 11:59PM Week 2 A. Integrated Models for Treating Family Members 1 & 5 EST. Readings SAMHSA TIP #39: pgs.
-73- 108 Videos See videos in Weekly Assignments Assessments Quiz 2 is due no later than Monday, January 21, 2019 at 11:59PM EST. Week 3 A. Definitions and Prevalence of Addiction 7 & 10 Readings Juhnke & Hagedorn pgs.
-1-60 Videos See videos in Weekly Assignments Assessments Quiz 3 are due no later than Monday, January 28, 2019 at 11:59PM EST. Week 4 A. Helping Clients and Families Understand Addictions 10 Readings Juhnke & Hagedorn pgs.
-61-140 Videos See videos in Weekly Assignments Assessments Discussion Board 1: Initial posting due no later than Thursday at 11:59PM EST; Response to a fellow student's post is due no later than Monday February 4, 2019 at 11:59PM EST. Quiz 4 is due no later than Monday, February 4, 2019 at 11:59PM EST. Week 5 A. Family Addictions Assessment 11 Readings Juhnke & Hagedorn pgs.
-141-214
+Week 1 A. Welcome and Introduction B. Substance Abuse and Family Therapy C. Impact of Substance Abuse on Families D. Approaches to Therapy 1 & 8 Readings SAMHSA TIP #39: pgs.
+1- 72 Videos See videos in Weekly Assignments Assessments Please complete the "Introduction" on the Discussion Board no later than Monday at 11:59PM EST, January 18.
+Week 2 WebEx: Course Introduction and Q&A Thursday 8PM-9PM (Attendance is optional) A. Integrated Models for Treating Family Members 1 & Readings SAMHSA TIP #39: pgs.
+73- 108 Videos See videos in Weekly Assignments Assessments Quiz 1 is due no later than Monday, January 25, at 11:59PM EST. Week 3 A. What is Addiction 7 & 10 Readings Juhnke & Hagedorn pgs.
+1-38 Videos See videos in Weekly Assignments Assessments Quiz 2 are due no later than Monday, February 1, at 11:59PM EST. Week 4 A. Helping Clients and Families Understand Addictions 10 ReadingsJuhnke & Hagedorn pgs.
+39-102VideosSee videos in Weekly AssignmentsAssessmentsDiscussion Board 1: Initial posting due no later than Thursday at11:59PM EST; Response to a fellow student's post is due no later than Monday February 8, at 11:59PM EST.